Measurement Limits to 134Cs Concentration in Soil: Summary and Conclusion

 In the present work, we investigated the caesium concentrations in soil samples taken from mountain areas in the vicinity of the Gori nuclear power plant, emphasizing the minimum detection limit to the measurement of $^{134}\mathrm{Cs}$ concentration.
 We carried out the sampling by taking $5-10$ cm layer of surface soil at the top areas of four different mountains within the $7-12$ km distance of the Gori nuclear power plant.
 We have used the ammonium molybdophosphase (AMP) precipitation method to get rid of the $^{40}$K existing in natural radioactivity, which reduces the minimum detectable activity (MDA) of activity about ten times smaller than those without the AMP precipitation method.
 Even though we were able to reduce the MDA for the $^{134}\mathrm{Cs}$ from $0.2$ to $0.015$ by one order of magnitude smaller, using the ammonium-molybdophosphate precipitation method in order to lower the background mainly arising from the natural radioacnuclide $^{40}\mathrm{K}$, it is not possible to determine the $^{134}\mathrm{Cs}$ concentration quantitatively.

 While it is of great difficulty to track down the origin of the $^{137}\mathrm{Cs}$ that are found in higher concentrations in soil samples near the Gori nuclear power plant, the results imply that the $^{137}\mathrm{Cs}$ found in the samples are at least 20 years old.
 Taking into account the fact that the Chernobyl accident took place 22 years ago from now, one can assume that the present $^{137}\mathrm{Cs}$ concentrations may have come from the Chernobyl explosion.
 Since it is known that the fallout ratio of the Chernobyl accident is about $^{134}\mathrm{Cs}/^{137}\mathrm{Cs}\simeq 50\,\%$ in 1986 (Thomas and Martin, 1986), the present ratio should be dropped to be about $0.1\,\%$, considering that the half life-times of the $^{134}\mathrm{Cs}$ and $^{137}\mathrm{Cs}$ are, respectively, $2.065$y and $30.07$y.
-In fact, the fallout due to the Chernobyl accident did not affect Korea much, since the distribution of $^{137}\mathrm{Cs}$ is similar to those of other countries (C.S.
-Kim {\it et al.}, 1998).
+In fact, the fallout due to the Chernobyl accident did not affect Korea much, since the distribution of $^{137}\mathrm{Cs}$ is similar to those of other countries (Kim {\it et al.}, 1998).
 Thus, we can infer from it that the present concentration of the $^{134}\mathrm{Cs}$ should be less than $0.01$ Bq/kg-dry which is definitely lower than the minimum detection limit reached in the present work.

-In order to reduce the minimum detectable amount of $^{134}\mathrm{Cs}$ activity further, we need to get rid of the Compton continuum, using the Compton suppresion method, which is now under investigation.
+In order to reduce the minimum detectable amount of $^{134}\mathrm{Cs}$ activity further, we need to get rid of the Compton continuum, using the Compton suppression method, which is now under investigation.